 Expectations can take many forms, from social roles to household tasks to romantic availability.
 Discussing these expectations ahead of time can help you accept areas where your expectations may not be met, find places where you need to compromise and learn what your partner expects from you.

 Many of us carry unrealistic expectations about marriage.
 Sometimes these expectations are even subconscious, and we can't figure out why we resent things that our partner does or does not do.
 By discussing your expectations ahead of time, you'll be able to form realistic and healthy expectations that can help you build a strong marriage.

 Do You Want Children?

 The decision to have children or not is one area where compromise is difficult.
 If one partner doesn't want any children, and the other wants three, simply having one child isn't a compromise - it's a capitulation on the part of the person who didn't want any.
-For this reason, it's very important that you and your partner figure out a way to be on the same page.
+For this reason, you and your partner must figure out a way to be on the same page.
 If you continue to disagree in this area, you may want to consider professional premarital counseling to help you sort it out.

 How Are Finances Split Up?

 Do you and your partner want to have separate accounts and keep your money separate?
 Is one of you going to work and the other stays home?
 Are you going to put all of your money into a joint account so that you can share the money?
-All of these things are going to be important for your relationship, and while many of them could work for you, it's important to choose one.
+All of these things will be important for your relationship, and while many of them could work for you, it's important to choose one.

 Our expectations about finances are often set up by our family and social examples growing up.
-If your partner doesn't share your expectations about finances, it's not usually a sign that they don't trust you, or that something is wrong with your relationship.
+If your partner doesn't share your expectations about finances, it's not usually a sign that they don't trust you or that something is wrong with your relationship.
 Most of the time, it simply means that they had a different family or social example.
 It's important to be willing to compromise to find a financial set-up that both you and your partner feel comfortable with.